zli87/Wishbone-to-I2C-bus-controller-IP-Verification/README.md

 # ASIC-Verification
-ASIC Verification at 2022 Spring, NCSU.
+ASIC Verification at 2022 Spring.
 This course only use SystemVerilog, did not use UVM.

 # Abstraction
 The purpose of this project is functional verificaiton of a Whishbone-to-I2C-Controller IP with SystemVerilog.